 Rationalisation and combination with Walter Riby and Stan Pyrah of Shann farm introduced the group into diversifying farm operations by marketing the produce.
 Yes, they were one of the earliest mobile farm shops.
 Reductions in arable land through building and coal mine expansion despite the excellent farming prospect available at Gamisker drove the need to add to their income and sell their produce directly.

 After seeing the success brought about by Fred Riby in selling a surfeit of cauliflower from a wheelbarrow.
 The three partners embarked on an entrepreneurial business opportunity which was much welcomed in the village.
 A converted canvas covered farm cart including weighing scales with one horse power traction was enough to bring fruit, veg and forced rhubarb to the masses (village streets of Methley) o Friday evenings.
 This so as not to interfere with farming operations.

 Charlie was perhaps better known and popular as a member and captain of the Methley Perseverance AFC (games played down Cutler Lane).
 Under his leadership the side won the Yorkshire League in 1923/24 and achieved high placings in that same league all that decade.

-He had been offered trials with the Arsenal an opportunity which was denied him for family needs.
+Charlie had been offered trials with Arsenal an opportunity which was denied him for family needs.
 They would of course have got a good ‘un.
 A defender on the field who was as strong as an ox (noted when I saw him handling sacks of potatoes).
 I am also informed that he had on one occasion lifted the front of the tractor enabling running repairs to take place.

 Highly regarded throughout his life, Charlie Bentley would engage in civic responsibilities often being involved in the coroner’s jury concerning local deaths by misadventure.